alcidesrh/laravel-generic-resource/readme.md

 Supose the User class has a parent property of type User class as well in a type belongsTo relation with itself.
 And also User class has a type belongsToMany relation with Product class.
 So $user->parent return an intance of User class and $user->products a collection of intances of Product class.

-Let say that with want a list of users with just the these fields: id, name, parent (just id and name fields of the parent) and products list(just id, name and price fields of the product).
+Let say that with want a list of users with just these fields: id, name, parent (only id and name fields of the parent) and products list(only id, name and price fields of the product).
 This is how we can get those data:

     use Alcidesrh\Generic\GenericResource;
     ...